mattpopovich/mattpopovich.com/_posts/2024-11-17-moving-my-plex-library-from-a-mac-to-a-synology-nas.md

 ```
 {: file='plex-docker-compose.yaml'}

-I did also switch to the plexpass tag: `plexinc/pms-docker:plexpass`.
-Not sure if that is necessary or not.
+I also switched the image to the plexpass tag: `plexinc/pms-docker:plexpass`.
+I can't confirm that is necessary, but Plex says it is.

 As [others have noted](https://medium.com/@MrNick4B/plex-on-docker-on-synology-enabling-hardware-transcoding-fa017190cad7), using CPU transcoding, my CPU usage is around 100%, but after HW decoding gets enabled, I see it drop to ~35%.
 This is a good indicator if things are working or not.
 * You can find these numbers by clicking the [settings/wrench](https://app.plex.tv/desktop/#!/settings/web/general) (top right in Plex on web) —> Dashboard (under *Status* on the left).